project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 });
 ```

-### Which events are available to get notified that a not is online or offline?
+### Which events are available to get notified that a node is online or offline?
 The new API provides this information also via events on the ServerNode instance.

 ```javascript